 I enjoy working with people in transition, those who are grieving or traumatized, couples, anyone who feels stuck, confused or overwhelmed with their life.
 I like partnering with each person or group to figure out together what is getting in the way of their opportunities to be fully alive.
 I know that therapy is part of a holistic intervention that takes seriously the dynamic interplay between our minds, bodies, and spirits.
 By creating a safe environment where compassionate listening occurs, new and deeper connections to our inner and outer resources can be made.
 I see people relax into a more openhearted engagement with themselves and the world.
 My attraction to “church social work” has come full circle and I see transformations happening in individual lives that ripple out into the world.
 The world needs people who are present and awake.

 This work calls me to be fully alive myself.
-Through the years I have been in therapy, both individual and couple.
-The past twenty years, I have engaged the Enneagram as a path of deep connection with myself, others and God.
+Through the years I have sought out my own therapy and spiritual direction.
+The past twenty five years, I have engaged the Enneagram as a path of deep connection with myself, others and God.
 I have studied with Cynthia Bourgeault in her Wisdom Schools and have a daily contemplative practice.
 Periodically I offer Wisdom circles for those wanting more of an immersion in the Wisdom lineage.
 I have completed two full years of training in Internal Family Systems Therapy which ties together much of my earlier schooling into a user friendly model that enlivens my life and my work.
 I am trained as a Spiritual Director and offer individual and group Spiritual Direction.
 The Enneagram, Wisdom work and Internal Family Systems offer a “three legged stool” that provide a map of engaging myself and my work in ever deepening ways.
+In 2020 I joined the Board of Northeast Wisdom (soon to be Wisdom Waypoints).
+This blog I wrote in the fall emerged out of a book circle I facilitated on Mystical Hope.